EMAIL ADVERTISE A JOB: [email protected]

 For those who’ve been following along, you know that my menstrual cycle is no walk in the park.
 Dealing with Premenstrual Dysphoric Disorder (PMDD) means I have to plan my weekly and monthly actions based on my cycle.
 In my 20s, I could power through, but now, it’s a different ball game.

-It has such an impact on my life that I have to plan out my weekly to-do, my daily to-do, my monthly actions based on my cycle.
+It has such an impact on my life that I have to plan out my weekly to-do, my daily to-do, my monthly actions based on my cycle and I’ve mastered the Joy of Missing Out to take time for myself, rest and meditate.

 Breaking the Taboo: Let’s Talk About It